 In addition, HEPL students follow International Health Law and Comparative Health Policy, plus a course on quantitative and qualitative research methods, Advanced Research Methods.
 These courses make the programme multidisciplinary, possibly in combination with elective courses and a thesis topic.

-In contrast, HE students have three courses with an emphasis on applying and assessing quantitative research in health economics: Microeconometrics/Quantitative Methods for Applied Economics, Research Topics in Health Economics, and Public Health Economics.
+In contrast, HE students have three courses with an emphasis on applying and assessing quantitative research in health economics: Applied Microeconometrics, Public Health Economics and Seminar Health Economics.

 Elective courses and exchange